amalnair16/amalnair16/README.md

 - 👋 Hi, I’m Amal
 - 👀 I’m interested in learning new things
-- 🌱 I’m currently learning Blockchain development
+- 🌱 I’m currently learning Machine Learning & AI
 - 💞️ I’m looking to collaborate on anything awesome
-- 📫 How to reach me - my twitter is @amalnair2k
+- 📫 How to reach me - my Twitter is @amalnair2k

 <!---
 amalnair16/amalnair16 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.